alex-r-bigelow/procedural-stars/README.md

 An infinite, perlin noise-generated universe built with D3.

-Use the arrow keys to navigate.
+Try it [here](https://alex-r-bigelow.github.io/procedural-stars); Use the arrow keys to navigate.